sergorl/avia_serv/README.md

 - to upload batches of ticket
 - to store the uploaded batches in special internal sorted order
-- to search need ticket in the uploaded batches: search is based on [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) and [DFS](https://en.wikipedia.org/wiki/Depth-first_search) with many author's improved modification
+- to search need ticket in the uploaded batches: search is based on [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) and [DFS](https://en.wikipedia.org/wiki/Depth-first_search) with many author's improved modifications

 ### Dependencies
 - [hyper](https://crates.io/crates/hyper) is used to HTTP implementation